debtcollective/powerreport.debtcollective.org/_posts/2018-04-24-update-on-our-court-fights.md

 On **April 30, 2018**, The Court will hear arguments from Debt Collective member, [Sarah Diffenbacher](http://www.chicagotribune.com/business/ct-biz-corinthian-students-loan-relief-20180316-story.html).
 Her lawyers will argue that the Department has illegally sought to collect her loans by wage garnishment and that Sarah’s loans are completely unenforceable because of the misconduct of her school.
 The Court will also hear arguments from the Department’s lawyers about why the case should be dismissed.

-==Members of the public are welcome to attend the hearing to support Sarah and to demonstrate to the judge that we expect results.
-Here are the details:==
+<mark>Members of the public are welcome to attend the hearing to support Sarah and to demonstrate to the judge that we expect results.
+Here are the details:</mark>

 Dieffenbacher v.
 DeVos
 Hearing date / time:  Monday April 30, 2018 at 2pm